Installation¶

 General Requirements¶

-LabOne Q requires Python 3.9 or higher.
+LabOne Q currently requires Python 3.9 or higher.
 To ease the maintenance of

-multiple installations and software packages, it is recommended to use
+multiple installations and software packages, we recommended to use

 , uv